bromine1/Obsidian-Notes/Science/Unit 5/Chemical Equilibrium.md

 ##### Pressure Changes
 - Only affect equilibrium system with <u> unequal </u> moles of <u>gaseous</u> reactants and products
-- Must be gaseous on both sides
+- Count the moles, arrow points to the side with less gaseous moles
+- ONLY COUNT THE GASEOUS MOLES

 ![[Pasted image 20211202123531.png]]
 - In this image, we are INCREASING